RobinGhosh64/python-flask-test/README.md

 https://testforrobinpython.azurewebsites.net/

-Testing the OpenAPI use /openai/<question> with a GET call
+Testing the OpenAPI please use the following end point via POSTMAN or curl commands /openai/<question> with a GET call